Wisconsin Hopes Foxconn Will Make It A Digital Hub, But Skepticism Abounds

 Gov. Scott Walker, who is running for a third term, hopes the plant will answer critics who say Wisconsin's growth has lagged behind the country as a whole.

-"Absolutely it's worth it," he told Fox Business News last year.
+"Absolutely it's worth it," he told Fox Business Network last year.
 "This is transformational.
 These LCD displays will be made in America for the very first time, right here in the state of Wisconsin."